IIPH Featured Research

 Dr. Martin’s Indigenous Mentorship Network incorporates traditional Ways of Knowing into Atlantic postsecondary universities/colleges - Increasing the number of Indigenous people in Canada’s health workforce

-Dr. Tait’s innovative Indigenous Mentorship Network Program will recruit and retain Indigenous students through respectful outreach - Pathways to better health among Indigenous peoples through collaboration
+Dr. Tait’s innovative Indigenous Mentorship Network Program will recruit and retain Indigenous students through respectful outreach - Pathways to better health among Indigenous Peoples through collaboration

 Dr. Donna Kurtz is anaylzying how Indigenous communities and Western researchers are creating new activities and programs to reduce obesity and diabetes rates - Indigenous communities and Western researchers collaborating to develop innovative treatments

-A shared service model developed by Nipissing First Nation could benefit scientific knowledge and other Canadian Indigenous communities - Reducing stress and improving the mental health of Indigenous women living with and without HIV
+A shared service model developed by Nipissing First Nation could benefit scientific knowledge and other Canadian Indigenous communities - Changing the narrative: Reconnecting First Nation youth to their past for a brighter future

 Focusing on new ways to engage First Nation youth in their culture and traditions today so that they can enjoy a bright tomorrow - Answering the question of social accountability in the Canadian medical schools